24parida/shark-2.0/README.md

 ## 🍎 macOS Installation
 > macOS is more strict with unsigned apps

-1. Download and unzip the mac `.zip` file
+1. Go to the [Releases tab](https://github.com/your-repo-name/releases) and download the mac `.zip` file
-2. Try to open `shark` — it will say the app is untrusted
+2. Unzip and try to open `shark` — it will say the app is untrusted
 3. Go to **System Settings** → **Privacy & Security**
 4. Scroll down and click **Open Anyway** under *"shark wants to run"*
 5. Confirm to run the app